tedmoskovitz/TOP/README.md

 ## Tactical Optimistic and Pessimistic estimation (TOP)

-Implementation of TOP, an off-policy deep actor-critic algorithm for continuous control, from our paper [Tactical Optimism and Pessimism for Deep Reinforcement Learning](https://arxiv.org/abs/2102.03765).
+Implementation of TOP, an off-policy deep actor-critic framework for continuous control, from our paper [Tactical Optimism and Pessimism for Deep Reinforcement Learning](https://arxiv.org/abs/2102.03765).

 ![](extras/ant.gif)

-*Note: an earlier version of this algorithm appeared under the name "Dynamic Optimistic and Pessimistic Estimation" (DOPE).
-We changed the name after the release of a different [DOPE](https://arxiv.org/abs/2103.16596).*

 **Running Mujoco:**